rnbguy/oopsla21artifact/microbenchmarks/README.md

 ```
 docker run -it <image_name> /bin/bash
 ```
-For sanity check, run this script after executing the above commands:
+For sanity checking, run the following script after executing the above commands, which will run a very small version of our experiments:
 ```
 ./BuildAndRunMicrobenchmarks.sh
 ```
-The build and run should finish in < 5 minutes.
+All of the above commands should finish in < 5 minutes.

 To reproduce results of microbenchmarks given in the paper run:
 ```